 My research centers on immune regulation of microbe-immune interactions, and how this relationship relates to autoimmune diseases such as inflammatory bowel disease, multiple sclerosis, and systemic lupus erythematosus.

-My current research involves characterization of the the role regulatory T cells play in shaping immune responses to self antigens and microbiota antigens of the extended self.
-My lab is approaching this question through the development of novel in vitro models of microbe-immune interaction.
-My previous research has spanned numerous areas including: 1) utilization of genetic tools to develop innovative mouse models to study role of self antigen and microbiota-driven autoimmunity, 2) the role of vitamin D in autoimmune disease, and 3) B lymphocyte development and genetic dissection of B cell-mediated autoimmunity.
-In the classroom I seek to engage and energize my students both by incorporating active learning and student-centered approaches, and with an enthusiastic and passionate attitude toward learning.
+My current research involves characterization of the role regulatory T cells play in shaping immune responses to self-antigens and microbiota antigens of the extended self.
+My lab is approaching this question through the development of the novel in vitro models of microbe-immune interaction.
+My previous research has spanned numerous areas including 1) utilization of genetic tools to develop innovative mouse models to study the role of self-antigen and microbiota-driven autoimmunity, 2) the role of vitamin D in autoimmune disease, and 3) B lymphocyte development and genetic dissection of B cell-mediated autoimmunity.
+In the classroom, I seek to engage and energize my students both by incorporating active learning and student-centered approaches and with an enthusiastic and passionate attitude toward learning.
 I also enjoy training young scientists in the lab and utilize my research as another opportunity to promote inquiry-based learning.

 - Spanier J.A., Nashold F.E., Mayne C.G., Hayes CE.
 Vitamin D and estrogen synergy in Vdr-expressing CD4+ T cells is essential to induce Helios+FoxP3+ T cells and prevent autoimmune demyelinating disease.
 J Neuroimmunology.
 2015 Sep 15;286:48-58.